marcelmos/marcelmos/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... make my skills better in frontend.
+- 🔭 I’m currently working on ... my skills in frontend.
 But actually I work mainly on [Arte](https://github.com/marcelmos/Arte) the Angular app.
 - 🌱 I’m currently learning ...
 Angular
 - 👯 I’m looking to collaborate on ...
 Any frontend projects
 - 🤔 I’m looking for help with ...
 Connect backend to Angular projects.